 The Williston Observer in print format July 2003-present.
 The Burlington Free Press (most recent three months).
 The Champlain Business Journal (1996-present).
 The Wall Street Journal (most recent three months).

-We have more than 650 subscriptions of magazines that circulate.
-Back issues are kept for 1-2 years for some of the titles.
+We have more than 500 subscriptions of magazines that circulate.
+Back issues are generally kept for 1 year.
 VOL (Vermont Online Library) provides access to many journal/magazine articles electronically.
 A journal title search will show full-text availability.
-We also offer electronic magazines for Dorothy Alling Library patrons through RBDigital.
+We also offer over 3,000 electronic magazines for Dorothy Alling Library patrons through LUV(Overdrive).

 Audiobooks on CD, MP3, Playaway and downloadable